 Entry level masters in nursing schools offer accelerated, and often, full-time programs.
 These are developed for students whose bachelors degree is in a discipline other than nursing.
 As pre-licensure programs, students could be eligible to take the NCLEX licensure exam after they fully complete their program.
 This process could take about three years of continual study.

-degrees.
+associate degrees.
 Most programs will work in the bachelors level course content at the outset of their curriculum to help students develop a firm foundation of knowledge.
 Then students might move on to traditional MSN coursework.
 Some RN to master of science in nursing programs could take about two to three years to complete, although this is defined by an institution and based on the student’s previous course work.